dasebe/webcachesim/README.md

 * Add example to do analysis from Database
 * Add example for using pywebcachesim to run batch job of simulations
 * Logging eviction decisions and Belady Boundary.
 Didn't add this because this would need a large database
-* Rename WLC to LRB for whole project

 ## Set up simulation environment
 * Recommend OS: Ubuntu 18